-Updated: Friday, March 6, 2020
+Updated: Tuesday, March 5, 2020

-You are receiving these instructions because you were evaluated by a physician for potential coronavirus disease 2019 (COVID-19) but did not meet the criteria for testing.
+You are receiving these instructions because you were evaluated by a physician and met the criteria for coronavirus disease 2019 (COVID-19) testing.
 In this letter, we want to answer some frequently asked questions and, if possible, alleviate your concerns.
 If you have more questions, please contact your health care provider.